 South Australia is a cycling haven in the city, hills, beachside and through wineries.

 Adelaide and greater South Australia are a cyclist's haven.
 Bike trails, cycling paths and two-wheeled-tours are one of our favourite ways to discover South Australia.
-Get the adrenaline pumping with a downhill discovery of the Adelaide Hills with Escapegoat, or meander through vineyards on a gourmet focused bike tour with Tour de Vines.
+Get the adrenaline pumping with a downhill discovery of the Adelaide Hills with Escapegoat, meander through vineyards on a gourmet focused bike tour with Tour de Vines or cruise from the city to the coast with pureSA.
 If you're ready to self-guided tour throughout South Australia, here are our top 10 locations across South Australia.

 1. Riesling Trail, Clare Valley

 Part of the 800km Mawson Trail, the Riesling Trail offers a bite-sized portion of one of the most epic trails in Australia.
 Stretching from Auburn to Barinia, the Riesling Trail takes in farmland, vineyards and wooded areas and the inclines are 1.5% at most - seriously easy!
 There are three trail loops for those who want to cover as much ground as they can without backtracking.
 Signposts along the way point you in the direction of award-winning Clare Valley cellar doors and cafés for that much-needed long lunch break.